facereviewer/gattemoos-ng/README.md

 tripcodetoggle - Toggle tripcode to be on by default on messages
 ```
 (By default, tripcodetoggle is turned off in config.)
+(There are other commands, but they're part of /modhelp and /adminhelp)

 ### Trimmed Command List for ease of use
 ```